Hubert de Burgh, Earl of Kent: Origins

 Hubert de Burgh was born of unknown parents of Burgh-next-Aylsham, Norfolk.
 A case has been made for Hubert's father being Walter de Burgh, and his mother was named Alice.
 The family were minor landholders in Norfolk and Suffolk, from whom Hubert inherited at least four manors.
 His elder brother was William de Burgh (d.
 1206), founder of the de Burgh/Burke/Bourke dynasty in Ireland, and his younger brothers were Geoffrey (Archdeacon of Norwich and later Bishop of Ely), and Thomas (castellan of Norwich).
-Hubert fought alongside King Richard the Lionheart in the Third Crusade.
-Clarence Ellis noted that there were three versions of Hubert de Burgh's arms: 1 Lozengy gules and vair, 2 Masculy vair and gules, and 3 Gules 7 Mascles 3:3 and 1 vair, with number 2 being the version given in the Grimaldy Roll of circa 1350.

 Appointments by King John

-Hubert de Burgh had entered the service of Prince John by 1198, and rose in importance in John's administration: he served successively as chamberlain of John's household, Ambassador to Portugal, Sheriff first of Dorset and Somerset (1200–1204) and then of Berkshire (1202–4) and Cornwall (1202), custodian of the castles of Dover, Launceston and Windsor, and then of the Welsh Marches.
+Hubert de Burgh had entered the service of Prince John by 1198, and rose in importance in John's administration: he served successively as chamberlain of John's household, Ambassador to Portugal, Sheriff first of Dorset and Somerset (1200–04) and then of Berkshire (1202–04) and Cornwall (1202), custodian of the castles of Dover, Launceston and Windsor, and then of the Welsh Marches.
 For these services, he was granted a series of manors, baronies, and other castles, and became a powerful figure in John's administration.

 In 1202, de Burgh was sent to France by King John, to assist in the defense of Poitou against King Philip II of France.
 He was appointed castellan of the great castle of Chinon in Touraine.
 During this time, he served as guard of the captured Arthur I, Duke of Brittany.
 After almost all of Poitou had fallen to the French king, de Burgh held the castle for an entire year, until he was captured during the ultimately successful storming of the castle in 1205.
 He was held captive until 1207, during which time his royal appointments and grants of land passed to other men.
 Following his return to England, de Burgh did, however, acquire other offices in John's administration.
 He also acquired lands scattered throughout East Anglia, South-West England, and elsewhere, making him once again an important baron in England.

 In 1212, de Burgh returned to France at first as deputy seneschal of Poitou and then as seneschal (1212–1215).
 He served John in his efforts to recover dominions lost to Philip II of France, until the signing of a truce between John and Philip following John's failed military campaign in France in 1214.